-No. Have your eyes checked for a "baseline test" prior to Plaquenil use, and twice a year thereafter.
-If there is a change in your vision, such as blurriness, immediately contact an opthalmologist.
+It is important to have your eyes checked for a “baseline test” prior to Plaquenil use and once a year thereafter.
+If there is a change in your vision, such as blurriness, immediately contact an ophthalmologist.

 Yes.
 Lupus LA has information about medications prescribed for lupus, but it is best to consult a physician.

-No. However, eating plenty of fresh fruits and vegetables, eating chicken and fish over red meat, and drinking plenty of water are all highly recommended.
+There is no special diet recommendation specifically for people with lupus.
+However, eating plenty of fresh fruits and vegetables, having healthy meals, and drinking plenty of water are all highly recommended.